0xDontCare/Asteroids-AI/README.md

 To be implemented soon...

 ### Management program
 Management program is currently responsible for creating shared memory between game and external programs as well as starting instance of a game.
 Once game stops running, it will free shared memory from the system.
+Further development will be continued in phase 3.0 onwards and is for now halted (currently implemented functionality is not guaranteed to work as game and neural network agent are developed in meantime).

 ## Installation
 ### Linux